DK27ss/DK27ss/README.md

 I'm a passionate Cybersecurity student at Ecole 2600, motivated by a curiosity for Red Team and APT, I've been building a love for digital espionage and 0click for several years.
 My goal is to learn more in the world of signals intelligence (ROEM), to explore new ideas that push the technology further and to share my knowledge with the community.

-I'm also interested in quantum technology.. ^^
+I'm also interested in quantum technology, space and more.. ^^

 ![Star Stats](https://github-readme-stats.vercel.app/api?username=DK27ss&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)